Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 The correct mental model

-FHR only makes sense if you treat the hotel room as a cash product, not an experience.
+FHR makes most sense if you treat the hotel room as a cash product, not an experience.

 The math is straightforward: